 Salesian officials said in a statement that in the vast majority of cases, they were unaware of allegations against their priests and that the order has strict policies in place to ensure children in their care are safe.

 Religious orders operating within the diocese, such as the Salesians, accounted for 40 of the 64 clergy members accused of abuse -- more than 60 percent -- a MediaNews examination of thousands of court documents has found.
-Two additional religious order priests were reported to the Survivors Network of those Abused by Priests, but they could not be independently verified through court records.

 These orders, operating independently from the diocese, saw the same widespread problems of abuse, denials and cover-ups that plagued the diocese itself.